jellyfin/Swiftfin/contributing.md

 User customizable UI/UX features are welcome and intended, however not all customization may be accepted for code maintainability and to also establish a distinct Swiftfin design.
 Taking inspiration, but not always copying, from other applications is encouraged.

+## App Icons

+Ideas for new icons and minor tweaks to existing icons can be presented however may not be accepted.
+Overall, app icons must follow these rules:

+- Must feature the Jellyfin logo.
+- Must be for general usage (i.e: holiday, hacker theme).
+Ideas for individual preferences or logos will not be accepted.
+- Must be unique. (i.e: cannot have two blue icons just with different gradients)

 ## New Features

-If you would like to develop a new feature or `Developer` issue, create an issue with a description of the feature so that a discussion can be made for its possibility, whether it belongs in Swiftfin, and finally its general implementation.
+If you would like to develop a new feature, create a Feature Request to discuss the feature's possibility and implementation.
 Leave a comment when you start working to prevent conflicts.
+If the implementation of a feature is large or complex, creating a Draft PR is acceptable to surface progress and to receive feedback.

 ## Other Code Work

 Other code work like bug fixes, issues with `Developer` tags, localizations, and accessibility efforts are welcome to be picked up at any time.
-Just leave a comment when you start work on a bug fix or `Developer` issue.

 If you notice undesirable behavior, would like to make a UI/UX tweak, or have a question about implementations, create an issue or ask in the iOS Matrix/Discord channel for insights.